What is Keyword Ranking?

 Assess search intent

-Understanding search intent is critical for keyword ranking because search engines aim to provide the most relevant results to users based on their search queries.
+Understanding search intent is critical for keyword ranking because search engines aim to provide the most relevant results to users based on their queries.

 To assess search intent, you need to analyze the type of content that currently ranks for your target keyword.